cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - ke3, a KE3 structure.

 Output:
-- session_key, the shared session secret if, and only if, KE3 is valid, nil otherwise.
+- session_key, the shared session secret if and only if KE3 is valid.

 Exceptions:
 - HandshakeError, when the handshake fails